A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Introduction

-Various interface tracking methods exist, such as the Level-Set (LS) method by Sussman et al.~\cite{sussman1994level,sussman1998improved} and Osher and Fedkiw~\cite{osher2001level} and the Volume-of-Fluid (VOF) method~\cite{hirt1981volume,scardovelli1999direct}.
-A more extensive review on interface tracking methods can be found in~\cite{elghobashi2019direct}.
+Various interface-capturing methods exist, such as the Level-Set (LS) method by Sussman et al.~\cite{sussman1994level,sussman1998improved} and Osher and Fedkiw~\cite{osher2001level} and the Volume-of-Fluid (VOF) method~\cite{hirt1981volume,scardovelli1999direct}.
+A more comprehensive review of interface-capturing and interface-tracking methods can be found in Elghobashi~\cite{elghobashi2019direct}.
 The LS method has been widely used in the literature.
-It tracks a distance function to the interface and a sharp representation can be achieved by combining it with a ghost fluid method (GFM)~\cite{fedkiw1999non,fedkiw1999ghost}.
+It tracks a distance function to the interface and a sharp representation is achieved by combining it with a ghost fluid method (GFM)~\cite{fedkiw1999non,fedkiw1999ghost}.
 However, the GFM applied to compressible non-ideal fluids at supercritical pressures is not straightforward and the LS method suffers from numerical mass loss.
-That is, numerical errors in both the advection of the LS and the reinitialization of the distance function artificially displace the interface.
+That is, numerical errors in both the advection and reinitialization of the LS artificially displace the interface.
 This problem worsens in high-curvature regions relative to the mesh size.
-Therefore, it becomes difficult to address this issue in atomization simulations.
-Even when discretizing the LS transport equation with high-order numerical schemes (e.g., WENO) or using the more accurate Gradient Augmented Level-Set method~\cite{nave2010gradient}, some degree of mass loss exists.
+Therefore, it becomes difficult to address this issue in atomization simulations where a cascade process toward smaller liquid structures occurs.
+Even if the LS transport equation is discretized with high-order numerical schemes (e.g., WENO) or using the more accurate Gradient Augmented Level-Set method~\cite{nave2010gradient,anumolu2013gradient,trujillo2017distortion,anumolu2018gradient}, some degree of mass loss exists.

-On the other hand, VOF methods that conserve mass to machine-error precision exist~\cite{baraldi2014mass}.
-The VOF method tracks the volume occupied by the reference phase (i.e., the liquid) in all computational cells and it handles vaporization or condensation naturally.
-The governing equations are solved with a sharp interface approach that only diffuses the interface in a region of the order of \(\mathcal{O}(\Delta x)\) by volume-averaging fluid properties at interface cells~\cite{dodd2014fast,dodd2021vof}.
-This is a better option than other diffuse-interface approaches based on the LS method, which impose an interface numerical thickness of \(\mathcal{O}(3\Delta x)\) that can overlap with the actual diffusion layers~\cite{sussman1994level,sussman1998improved,osher2001level}.
+On the other hand, VOF methods that conserve mass to machine error exist~\cite{baraldi2014mass}.
+The VOF method tracks the volume occupied by the reference phase (i.e., the liquid) in all computational cells, and it handles vaporization or condensation naturally.
+The governing equations are solved with a sharp interface approach that only diffuses the interface in a region of the order of \(\mathcal{O}(\Delta x)\) by volume-averaging fluid properties at interface cells and including jump conditions as localized body forces~\cite{dodd2014fast,dodd2021vof}.
+The VOF is a better option than other diffuse-interface approaches based on the LS method, which impose a numerical interface thickness of \(\mathcal{O}(3\Delta x)\) that can overlap with the actual diffusion layers~\cite{sussman1994level,sussman1998improved,osher2001level}.
 Therefore, the VOF method is preferred here.